JakobWong/CSE573-SP21-Project/CODE/README.md

   ![interface](interface.PNG)

 ## The user interface
 The design philosophy: Neural networks are trained on dataset.
-Hence, a well-rounded explaination of a neural network needs to includes explaination of the dataset.
-A perculiar behavior of an NN is usually due to a peculiar subset of the dataset or a peculiar distribution of data points.
-In this work We pay a lion share of attention to augment users' ability to relate NN behaviors with dataset to attain a holistc, contextualized explaination.
+Hence, a well-rounded explanation of a neural network needs to includes explanation of the dataset.
+A peculiar behavior of an NN is usually due to a peculiar subset of the dataset or a peculiar distribution of data points.
+In this work We pay a lion share of attention to augment users' ability to relate NN behaviors with dataset to attain a holistic, contextualized explanation.

 ### 1. Assembled Embedding (AE) view
 Two-dimensional representations of 768-dimensional BERT-generated vectors.
 The 2-d dots are then aggregated locally into multiple cells to reduce visual clutter and provide overview.
 The AE view also gives us a general picture of the data distribution without demanding much cognition.